 - Their overall body structure provides them good insulation in the snowy environment and minimizes heat loss.

 - Snow leopards have large paws with fur which acts like natural snowshoes.
-It prevents them from sinking in the snow and also prevent heat loss.
+It prevents them from sinking in the snow and also prevents heat loss.

 7. What Does A Snow Leopard Look Like – Snow Leopard Appearance – Snow Leopard Physical Description